salsita/node-pg-migrate/README.md

 ### Quick Example

-Add `'migrate': 'node-pg-migrate'` to `scripts` section of `package.json` so you are able to quickly run commands.
+Add `"migrate": "node-pg-migrate"` to `scripts` section of `package.json` so you are able to quickly run commands.

 Run `npm run migrate create my first migration`.
 It will create file `xxx_my-first-migration.js` in `migrations` folder.
 Open it and change contents to: